 NECHGEAR has affiliate partnerships (including Amazon).
 These do not influence editorial content, though we may earn commissions for purchases using our links.
 Clicking the device names, images or buttons will redirect you to the product listing (on Amazon, or other sellers) where you can find more product details.
 Learn more

-Working out is not only about weights, but it is also about feeling good, burn the pain, stress, and exertion which you build every day.
+Working out is not only about weights, but it is also about feeling good, burning the pain, stress, and exertion that you build every day.

 Yes, it feels good to work out.
 It’s simple, straightforward, and bullshit-free.
 There are no teammates to blame.
 Just you.

 That’s why many of us love to go to the gym.
 There’s an exhilaration that comes from a really good workout.